Diohim/ComfyUI-Unusual-Tools/README.md

 **Inputs:**
 - `filenames`: List of filenames (one per line) to load
-- `load_directory`: Directory to load files from (defaults to ComfyUI's output/latents folder)
+- `load_directory`: Directory to load files from (defaults to "latent", which loads from ComfyUI's output/latents folder)

 **Outputs:**
 - `LATENT`: The loaded latent(s)